nathanlane/industrialpolicyclass/README.md

   - Levitt, S. D., List, J. A., & Syverson, C. (2013).
 Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
 Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137
   - Hanlon, W. (2018).
 Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.

-- Part 2 Tutorial.
-Place-based industrial policy.
+- _Associated Tutorial Lecture 2: Place-Based industrial policy and empirics._